 Withdrawals, Incompletes, and Repeated Courses: A students who withdraws from school and/or from classes, will have withdrawals counted as attempted hours in determining aid eligibility if enrolled on the census date or after the drop/add date.
 A calculation of Title IV funds to be returned must be completed for a student who withdraws from ALL classes before completing the payment period or period of enrollment.
 Withdrawals will affect the student's GPA.
 Financial Aid cannot be awarded if the GPA falls below the required level unless the student is eligible for an appeal and has successfully completed the appeal process.
-Hours enrolled but not completed will affect the student's completion date.
-If the student falls below the required number of hours which must be completed, the student will be ineligible for further aid until the deficiency has been corrected or an appeal approved.
+Hours enrolled but not completed will affect the student's completed, the student will be ineligible for further aid until the deficiency has been corrected or an appeal approved.